Ioathes/Ioathes/README.md

 <details>
 <summary></summary>

-<sup>hi i'm going to be semi inactive for a while as i have been severely struggling with my mental health lately and need some time to focus on myself. i will still log in occasionally when i have the energy, but probably won't be around as much. thank you for understanding ^_^</sub>
+hi i'm going to be semi inactive for a while as i have been severely struggling with my mental health lately and need some time to focus on myself. i will still log in occasionally when i have the energy, but probably won't be around as much. thank you for understanding ^_^

 </details>